-The Department of Pathology and Laboratory Medicine at Roswell Park seeks to recruit an academic hematopathologist at the assistant or associate professor rank with fellowship training and board certification /eligibility (Hematology - American Board of Pathology) to support a rapidly growing hematopathology service and expanding clinical and research programs.
+The Department of Pathology and Laboratory Medicine at Roswell Park seeks to recruit two (2) academic hematopathologists at the assistant or associate professor rank with fellowship training and board certification /eligibility (Hematology - American Board of Pathology) to support a rapidly growing hematopathology service and expanding clinical and research programs.
 The Division supports the department's academic mission, is collegial, collaborative, and fast paced.

-The successful candidate will join a hematopathology staff of three fellowship-trained and board certified hematopathologists, four certified technologists and two technicians with an overall clinical volume of more than 4500 cases per year.
+The successful candidate will join a hematopathology staff of four fellowship-trained and board certified hematopathologists, four certified technologists and two technicians with an overall clinical volume of more than 4500 cases per year.

 The hematopathology clinical service is divided among bone marrow transplant, myeloid, lymphoid, and plasma cell disorders.
-State of the art ancillary services include flow cytometry, molecular diagnostics, and conventional cytogenetics support the clinical mission.
-The interactions are supportive and collegial integrating morphology, flow cytometry, cytogenetics, and molecular findings, including FISH, into the reports.
+State of the art ancillary services include flow cytometry and conventional cytogenetics support the clinical mission.
+The interactions are supportive and collegial integrating morphology, flow cytometry, cytogenetics, and molecular, including FISH, into the reports.
 Hematopathologists are a key component of the clinical delivery team providing consultative services to Roswell Park's medical oncologists.

 Educational opportunities include teaching medical students, residents, fellows, and international scholars visiting the department.
 In addition, the Center for Immunotherapy and Cancer Center Support Grant resources provide abundant opportunities for cross-disciplinary basic and translational research collaborations.